RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

 We can also disable tunneling in cilium, in which case the pod packets will be routed to the host network.
 This makes
-things a little faster and more efficient but it means that you Pod network must integrate with your host network.
-Using
+things a little faster and more efficient but it means that your Pod network must integrate with your host network.
-a tunneled (aka. overlay) network hides the Pod traffic within host to host communications tunnels making the Pod
+Using a tunneled (aka. overlay) network hides the Pod traffic within host to host communications tunnels making the Pod
 network more independent, avoiding entanglement with the configuration of the cloud or bare metal network used by the
 hosts.

 ### Test the Pod Network

-To make sure that our Pod network is operating correctly we can run a test client Pod with an interactive shell that we
+To make sure that our Pod network is operating correctly we can run a test client Pod with an interactive shell, where
-can run network diagnostics in.
+we can perform diagnostics.
 Start a Pod running the busybox container image:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl run client -it --image=busybox